 - Search for Facebook groups and see what people want.
 And, if they are not getting what they want, just provide them with it.

-- After applying all these things, measuring it is important.
+- After applying all these things, measuring them is important.
 How well is the trick working for you?
 Is it getting you anywhere above from where you started?
 Or, just ask if it is generating revenue?
 Buzzsumo is a great tool; it shares social media shares to check if you are getting enough of what you are using or not.

 - Google Analytics is also useful for checking your blog’s performance based on impressions, clicks, and rankings.

-- One of the more important things is to avoid click bait headlines.
-It is annoying, it does look good at first, but when visitors land on your page and find not so good content, they won’t come another time.
+- One of the more important things is to avoid clickbait headlines.
+It is annoying, it does look good at first, but when visitors land on your page and find not-so-good content, they won’t come another time.
 Try to stay out of it.

 - Check your old posts.
 See if they are evergreen or not.
 If you find one, share it again and repeat it after some time.

 - Always look out to your rivals.
 Try to find ways to outsmart them.
-If you don’t understand anything and need any help with SEO, then there are always people out there whom you can reach out too.
+If you don’t understand anything and need any help with SEO, then there are always people out there whom you can reach out to.
 For example, you can ask Brian Dean of SEO That Works.
-Subscribe to newsletters and reply them with your query.
+Subscribe to newsletters and reply to them with your query.

 Search traffic and social traffic – both are essential for the growth of any blog or business.
-Experiment, analyze and understand the right mixture of social and search efforts that work for your
+Experiment, analyze, and understand the right mixture of social and search efforts that work for your